-I offer a caring and understanding approach for children, pregnant ladies, sports people and the elderly.
+I offer a caring and understanding approach for children, pregnant women, sports people and older patients.
 I have treated patients from the ages of three weeks to 93 years old.
 I like to treat using a wide range of treatment modalities.

 As well as working with Rona in Wimborne, I run my own practice in Christchurch.
 For more information or to book online with me there, please click here.